 - The warmth that you feel emanating from the engine is an example of thermal energy.

-- The flow of negatively charged electrons around a circuit results in electricity which we more commonly refer to as electrical energy.
+The flow of negatively charged electrons around a circuit results in electricity which we more commonly referred to as electrical energy.

 - An incandescent light bulb that is turned off